AP source: Jeffrey Epstein found injured in NYC jail cell

 The person said Thursday that it wasn’t clear whether bruising on his neck was self-inflicted or from an assault.

-The financier was treated and remains in custody at the Metropolitan Correctional Center in New York City.
+The financier was treated and remains in custody at the Metropolitan Detention Center in New York City.

 The person wasn’t authorized to discuss the case and spoke on condition of anonymity.